sebastianotronto/nissy/README.md

 ## Requirements

-A full installation of nissy requires about 1.8Gb of space, of which 1.6Gb are occupied by the huge pruning table for optimal solving, and running it requires the same amount of RAM.
+A full installation of nissy requires a little more than 2Gb of space, of which 1.6Gb are occupied by the huge pruning table for fast optimal solving, and running it requires the same amount of RAM.
-One can choose to never use the optimal solver and not to install the relative pruning table.
-If so, about 200Mb should be enough.
+One can choose to never use this function and not to install the relative pruning table.
+There is an alternative (about 5 times slower) optimal solving function that uses about 500Mb of RAM.

 ## Installation